-Asian shares decline ahead of Fed decision on interest rates
+Global shares decline ahead of Fed decision on rates

-TOKYO (AP) — Asian shares mostly declined Wednesday as investors looked ahead to a widely expected interest rate hike by the U.S. Federal Reserve as it works to squash the highest inflation in decades.
+TOKYO (AP) — Global shares mostly declined Wednesday as investors looked ahead to a widely expected interest rate hike by the U.S. Federal Reserve to try to tamp down the highest inflation in decades.

 Global tensions are adding to uncertainties.
 Russian-controlled regions of eastern and southern Ukraine have announced plans to start voting this week to become integral parts of Russia.